wikipathways/WikiPathways-SPARQL-book/docs/intro.md

   </tr>
 </table>

+# WikiPathways RDF Data Model

+The WikiPathways RDF content consists of two parts, the GPMLRDF which contains a direct RDF representation of the original GPML in which the WikiPathways are stored, and the WPRDF, which contains the interpretable biology stored in those pathways.

+This section describes both bits of RDF, because not all information in the GPML can be biologically interpreted and there are use case of the GPML at this moment too.

 ## References

 1. <a name="citeref1"></a>Pico AR, Kelder T, van Iersel MP, Hanspers K, Conklin BR, Evelo CT.
 WikiPathways: pathway editing for the people.
 PLoS Biol.
 2008 Jul 22;6(7):e184.  doi:[10.1371/JOURNAL.PBIO.0060184](https://doi.org/10.1371/JOURNAL.PBIO.0060184) ([Scholia](https://tools.wmflabs.org/scholia/doi/10.1371/JOURNAL.PBIO.0060184))